“Transgender people are more than their gender”- Activist Yvo Manuel Vas Dias of TransAmsterdam.

 Yvo with Ms.Candy Cotton Candy, the Drag Queen

 Most definitely.
-We are planning to set up an art project with our transgender artists and organize exchange with one another.
+We are planning to set up an art project with our transgender artists and organize an exchange with one another.
 Which themes we will work with, and through what ways, is still a surprise.
 We will keep you informed of our plans.

 As the founder of TransAmsterdam, what is your vision for the year 2020?

-At several events throughout the year, participants can show of their newly learned skills and share their art with the public.
-Examples of these events are the monthly Trans-and-Friends cafe ‘InClusion’, Transgender Visibility Day, Transgender Flag Day, TransPride and Pride East.
-This year marks the 5-year anniversary of TransAmsterdam, which we will obviously not let pass by silently, and celebrate loud and proud during our many events of the year with a great diversity of speakers, performances and acts.
+At several events throughout the year, participants can show off their newly learned skills and share their art with the public.
+Examples of these events are the monthly Trans-and-Friends cafe ‘InClusion’, Transgender Visibility Day, Transgender Flag Day, TransPride, and Pride East.
+This year marks the 5th anniversary of TransAmsterdam, which we will obviously not let pass by silently.
+We celebrate loud and proud during our many events of the year with a great diversity of speakers, performances, and acts.

 Who are your favourite artists?
 Have you done a painting?
 Can you show us?